prasidhda/woo-manage-fraud-orders/readme.txt

 Yes.
 This feature is available from version 2.1.0.

 = Can I use email wildcard for blacklisting?
 Yes, absolutely.
 This feature is available from version 2.4.0.
-You can enter the wildcard entry without asterisk (*).
-E.g. If you put "john", It will block orders from every emails containing the string "john", john@gmail.com, john@yahoo.com, johndoe@anyhting.com, avfjohndev@anything.com and so on.
+You can enter the wildcard entry without an asterisk (*).
+E.g. If you put "john", It will block orders from every email containing the string "john", john@gmail.com, john@yahoo.com, johndoe@anyhting.com, avfjohndev@anything.com and so on.

 = What is the basic rule for address blacklisting? = The full syntax for block by address is,